mattheqd/vla-steering/README.md

 **📖 Please read the [HuggingFace Model Card](https://huggingface.co/nvidia/Alpamayo-1.5-10B) first!**
 The model card contains comprehensive details on model architecture, inputs/outputs, licensing, and tested hardware configurations.
 This GitHub README focuses on setup, usage, and frequently asked questions.

+**Research fork (USC):** this checkout extends the upstream Alpamayo 1.5 codebase with **inference-time steering in trajectory space** via **denoising-time classifier guidance** on the flow-matching expert.
+See [Research extension: denoising-time trajectory steering](#research-extension-denoising-time-trajectory-steering-usc) for motivation, design, and how to reproduce experiments.

 ## Prerequisites

 - **NVIDIA GPU** with CUDA support